PxTools/PxWeb2/docs/project/plans.md

 - Save to file
 - Saved query
 - URL and breadcrumb
-- Saved queary replaces algorithm
+- Saved queary as alternative to the algorithm
 - Pivoting
 - Head and footer
 - Show PxWebApi 2.0